Zilliqa/dev-portal/zq2/docs/nodes/monitoring/statsagent.md

 >
 > - Check the [Zilliqa eth-net-intelligence-api repository](https://github.com/Zilliqa/eth-net-intelligence-api) for more recent versions of the zilstats-agent image before deploying.
 >
 > - To ensure compatibility, is used the `--platform=linux/amd64` option in the docker run command.
-If your machine’s architecture is not `Linux/amd64` (e.g., ARM64 on a MacBook or Raspberry Pi), you may need to explicitly specify the platform when running the Docker container.
+If your machines architecture is not `Linux/amd64` (e.g., ARM64 on a MacBook or Raspberry Pi), you may need to explicitly specify the platform when running the Docker container.

 ### Environment Variables